ansible-collections/ansible-consul/README.md

 - Default value: List of all nodes in `consul_group_name` with `consul_node_role` set to server or bootstrap

+### `consul_bootstrap_expect`

+- Boolean that adds bootstrap_expect value on Consul servers's config file
+- Default value: false

+### `consul_bootstrap_expect_value`

+- Integer to define the minimum number of consul servers joined to the cluster in order to elect the leader.
+- Default value: Calculated at runtime based on the number of nodes

 ### `consul_gather_server_facts`

 This feature makes it possible to gather the `consul_advertise_address(_wan)` from servers that are currently not targeted by the playbook.